Back in 1969, a guy called Laurence Peter made a shrewd observation and published a book on it – The Peter Principle.

 Another way to interpret the Peter principle is that employees start performing worse after a promotion.
 There is a disparity between a job’s skill requirement and your actual skill set.
 The requirement is higher.

 What Peter observed was quite intuitive.
-It made sense to employees and bosses all over the world making his book a best seller.
-His book SOLD over A MILLION COPIES and was a best-seller in the US for 33 weeks.
+It made sense to employees and bosses all over the world, making his book a best seller.
+A million copies and was a best-seller in the US for 33 weeks.
+Here is the book.
+You can click the link to buy it.

 The Peter Principle: Why things always go wrong